 If the child is not met at the stop, the bus driver will return the child to Goosehill Primary School at the end of the route.
+Please call the school to let us know when you will arrive.

 Please know that our drivers are instructed not to let a child off with anyone other than the parent or the adult who usually meets the child (e.g. babysitter) UNLESS a note has been sent to school that morning naming the alternate adult.
 (The classroom teacher gives the note to the driver allowing him/her to release the child to the person you have named in the note.)